Ordering Recommendation

 Note

 Results will not be reported without a gestational age greater than or equal to 10 weeks.
 ARUP only performs testing on singleton pregnancies.
-Multiple gestations will be performed at Integrated Genetics to perform the MaterniT21 PLUS Core (chr21,18,13) test.
-Contact Client Services for submission requirements.
+Multiple gestation samples will be sent to Integrated Genetics to perform the MaterniT21 PLUS Core (chr21,18,13) test.

 Hotline History